Robert Maxwell, 1st Earl of Farnham

-Background and education
+Early life

 Farnham was the eldest son of John Maxwell, 1st Baron Farnham and Judith Barry, daughter of James Barry, and was educated at Trinity College Dublin.
 He inherited the Farnham estate in County Cavan on the death of his father in 1759.
 He was appointed High Sheriff of Cavan in 1757.

-Political career
+Career

 Farnham was elected to the Irish House of Commons for Lisburn in 1743, a seat he held until 1759.
 Crossing to England he also became Member of Parliament for Taunton at a ruinously expensive by-election in 1754, his father putting up £3,000 which had to be more than matched from the government's "secret service" funds to secure his election.
 He afterwards described the campaign, in a letter to Lord George Sackville, as "a great deal of smoaking, some drinking, and kissing some hundreds of women; but it was to good purpose...
 I may venture to say that I have now near 150 majority".

 He succeeded as 2nd Baron Farnham on 6 August 1759.
 He was created Viscount Farnham on 10 September 1760, and Earl of Farnham on 13 May 1763.
 He also became a Privy Councillor in Ireland on 19 September 1760.
 He remained in the British House of Commons until 1768, being re-elected in 1761 and supporting the governments of Lord Bute and George Grenville, though there is no record of his ever having spoken in the House.